mohammedri/trump_tweet_classifier/README.md

 |      Run multiple ML experiments    | python submit_jobs.py                   | To run and track multiple ML experiments                 |

+## Baseline Model
+Around line 68 in `main.py`, we have included a flag `USE_BASELINE_PARAMS = False` so that you can run experiments with random hyperparameters.
+But, in case you want to run the baseline model, just set this flag to be `True`.

+The baseline validation accuracy is approx. 75%.
+But, with some ML experiments, this baseline accuracy can be further improved.

-Below are some screenshots of running foundations.
+Below are some screenshots of running ML experiments with foundations.

 ##Run a single job with foundations
 ![](code/images/single_deploy_cli.png)